SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Related Work: 3D HAR

-To surpass these limitations, another category of methods propose using geometric deep learning, which studies and mimics deep learning methods on point clouds, graphs and manifold data (meshes) in non-euclidean domains.
-In 3DV-PointNet++ \citep{wang20203dv}, temporal rank pooling \citep{fernando2016rank} is used on a set depth frames to generate a 3D dynamic voxel (3DV) that represents both the spatial structure and the motion patterns of the sequence.
-Then, a set of points is sampled from the 3DV and input into a PointNet++ \citep{qi2017pointnet++} for 3D HAR.
-However, forcing a regular structure on the 3D human body causes smoothness loss (information loss), and transforming the 3D sequence to a single static point cloud increases the computational costs, causes spatio-temporal information loss, and makes it difficult to recognize small movements and to differentiate between close movements.
-In P4Transformer \citep{fan2021point}, \textit{Fan et al.} address the problem of computing accurate point trajectories in point cloud videos, since tracking depends on the point color and therefore may not be effective in dealing with point clouds that lack color information.
-Therefore, they propose using Point 4D Transformer to avoid point tracking.
-P4Transformer consists of a point 4D convolution that extracts local patches from each point cloud frame, and a transformer that uses self-attention on the patches to capture position, appearance and motion information.
-The same authors propose PSTNet \citep{fan2022pstnet}, where the spatial and temporal information is disentangled to model point cloud sequences.
-Specifically, PSTNet first applies point-based spatial convolution to extract spatial encoding, then temporal convolution is performed to capture temporal information.
-In addition, due to the difficulty of performing convolution across frames, point tube is proposed to preserve the spatio-temporal local structure.
+Alternatively, some researchers have tackled these limitations by utilizing deep learning architectures like RNNs \citep{du2015hierarchical, liu2017skeleton, lee2017ensemble}, temporal CNNs \citep{du2015skeleton, li2017skeleton, ke2017new, hoang20193d}, and GCNs \citep{yan2018spatial, tang2018deep, shi2019two} to model spatial and temporal representations of skeleton sequences.
+However, these approaches do not fully leverage the available data, as they rely on skeleton representations that lack crucial information, such as topology information, surface motion, and body shape information.
+To overcome these limitations, another category of methods proposes using geometric deep learning, which studies and mimics deep learning techniques on point clouds, graphs, and manifold data (meshes) in non-euclidean domains.
+For instance, 3DV-PointNet++ \citep{wang20203dv} employ temporal rank pooling \citep{fernando2016rank} on a set of depth frames to generate a 3D dynamic voxel (3DV) that represents both spatial structure and motion patterns of the sequence.
+A set of points is then sampled from the 3DV and input into a PointNet++ \citep{qi2017pointnet++} for 3D HAR.
+However, forcing a regular voxelized structure on the 3D human body leads to the loss of smoothness (information loss).
+Additionally, transforming the 3D sequence into a single static point cloud increases computational costs, causes spatio-temporal information loss, and increases the difficulty of recognizing small/close motions.
+In \citep{fan2021point}, the authors address the difficulty of computing accurate point trajectories in point cloud videos, especially colorless point clouds.
+The proposed model avoids point tracking by employing a point 4D convolution that extracts local patches from each point cloud frame, and a transformer that uses self-attention on the patches to capture position, appearance, and motion information.
+The same authors also propose PSTNet \citep{fan2022pstnet}, where spatial and temporal information is disentangled to model point cloud sequences.
+PSTNet applies point-based spatial convolution first to extract spatial encoding, followed by temporal convolution to capture temporal information.
+In addition, due to the difficulty of performing convolution across frames, the point tube technique is proposed to preserve the spatio-temporal local structure.
 In SequentialPointNet \citep{li2021sequentialpointnet}, \textit{Li et al}. propose dividing the main modeling operations into frame-level units executed in parallel.
 Each of the frames is flattened into a hyperpoint that contains the spatial information.
-Then, a Hyperpoint-Mixer module is used to merge the spatial intra-frame and temporal inter-frame features of all hyperpoints to obtain the spatio-temporal representation for HAR.
-These methods do not exploit the connection between vertices that can offer valuable information.
-The biggest challenge of these methods is the large memory consumption that imposes downsampling the object into a minimal number of points, and the sequence into a limited number of frames. \\
+A Hyperpoint-Mixer module is then used to merge the spatial intra-frame and temporal inter-frame features of all hyperpoints to obtain the spatio-temporal representation for HAR.
+Point could methods fail to exploit the connections between vertices, which can offer valuable information.
+The primary challenge of these methods is the large memory consumption that imposes downsampling the object into a minimal number of points and the sequence into a limited number of frames.
+STMT, proposed in \citep{zhu2023stmt}, directly employs 3D MoCap mesh data for 3D human action recognition (HAR), without sampling to skeleton, point cloud, or 2D projection.
+STMT utilizes a hierarchical transformer architecture featuring two types of attention mechanisms.
+The first, intra-frame off-set attention, focuses on spatial information within individual frames.
+The second, inter-frame self-attention, targets temporal interactions between frames.
+This dual attention enables grasping the context between any two vertex patches in the spatio-temporal domain.
+The remainder of this paper is organized as follows: Section \ref{method} describes the proposed method and motivations for using spiral convolutions and transformers.
+The experimental settings, as well as the quantitative and qualitative analysis of the model, are presented in \ref{experiments}.
+Finally, a comprehensive conclusion of our work is provided in Section \ref{conclusion}.